 - Preheat oven to 370 degrees Fahrenheit.

-- Bake the tilapia for 20 minutes.
+- Bake the tilapia for 20 minutes. (or grill each side of the fish for 10 minutes)

 - Remove the tilapia from the oven and then open the top so that the fish is exposed.
 Brush the cooking oil over the fish.